Sanofi to buy 12 percent of Alnylam, expands rare-disease drug deal

 Sanofi was attracted to Alnylam because of its technology, called RNA interference (RNAi), which prevents genes from making their designated proteins.

-"This is a game-changing deal that will allow us to grow and accelerate development of RNAi therapeutics," Barry Greene, president and chief operating officer of Alnylam, said in a telephone interview.
+"This is a game-changing deal that will allow us to grow and accelerate development of RNAi therapeutics," Barry Greene, president and chief operating officer of Alnymam, said in a telephone interview.

 The announcement by Sanofi and Alnylam coincides with the beginning of the annual JP Morgan Healthcare Conference, a four-day event in San Francisco where hundreds of drugmakers meet with bankers and industry analysts.

 The companies originally agreed to work together to develop and sell Alnylam's lead product, patisiran, which is in late-stage trials for treatment of a rare life-threatening disease called transthyretin (TTR)-familial amyloid polyneuropathy.
-The condition, caused by misfolding of the TTR protein, damages the nervous system.
+The condition damages the nervous system.

 Sanofi originally only had rights to the drug in Japan and the broader Asia-Pacific region, where the disease is most common.
 But under the expanded partnership, it will have rights to sell the medicine, if it is approved, in all regions outside of North America and Western Europe, where Alnylam will retain exclusive rights.